-Ans: Languages of Pakistan includes two official languages: Urdu which is its national language and English which is the working language.
-So, tourists won't face any problems when communicating with locals as they are well versed in English.
+Ans: The languages of Pakistan include two official languages: Urdu, its national language, and English, which is the working language.
+So, tourists won't face any problems communicating with locals as they are well versed in English.

 Q.6) How efficient are the public pay booths in Karachi?

 Ans: Public pay booths are found all over Karachi, most of them in general stores.
-The owner or attendant at the stores operates the booth, charging the call depending on the time spent.
+The store owner or attendant operates the booth, charging the call depending on the time spent.

 Q.7) In restaurants, what tipping practices are followed?

-Ans: Tipping is included in the bills of restaurants as a service charge therefore is not mandatory.
-However, if it is not included, expect to pay 5% to 10% tip which could vary from restaurant to restaurant.
-Bell porters who handle the luggage expect 100 Pakistani rupees as tip while a taxi hired for a couple of days could ask for anything from 200-300 Pakistani rupees.
-Tipping is known as 'baksheesh' in local language.
+Ans: Tipping is included in the bills of restaurants as a service charge; therefore is not mandatory.
+However, if it is not included, expect to pay 5% to 10% tip, which could vary from restaurant to restaurant.
+Bell porters who handle the luggage expect 100 Pakistani rupees as a tip, while a taxi hired for a couple of days could ask for anything from 200-300 Pakistani rupees.
+Tipping is known as 'baksheesh' in the local language.